artsy/artsy.github.io/_posts/2018-11-20-keeping-dependencies-updated.markdown

 }
 ```

-If you've worked with [eslint](eslint), [babel](babel), or other tools in the js ecosystem, you've probably seen
+If you've worked with [eslint][eslint], [babel][babel-extends], or other tools in the js ecosystem, you've probably
-this type of configuration extension.
+seen this type of configuration extension.
 It essentially allows us to use their best practices out of the box.

 Next, I set the [assignees][assignees].
 When [Renovate][renovate] opens a new PR, it'll assign it to these people
 so that the PR doesn't get missed.